gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 `Gapotchenko.FX` is the main module of Gapotchenko.FX framework.
 Coincidently, they have identical names.

-The module was started by creating its first building block: `ArrayEqualityComparer`.
+The module was started by creating its first building block `ArrayEqualityComparer` back in 2014.

 Sure enough, .NET provides a similar `Enumerable.SequenceEqual` method (`System.Linq`) that allows to check two sequences for equality, however it is very limited:
 * It is slow, and puts a pressure on GC by allocating iterator objects